Table of Contents

 There are several power tubes available for guitar and bass amps, but two stand out the most.
 The 6L6 vs EL34 tubes have been rivals for many years, but what’s the difference?

 The main difference between the 6L6 and EL34 tubes is that they have different sounds.
 The EL34 is much more scooped sounding and doesn’t have the same amount of headroom that the 6L6 offers.
 The electrical operating requirements also differ.

-In this article, we’ll take a close look at the 6L6GC and EL34 power tubes and their differences, to see which one is right for you.
+In this Killer Rig article, we’ll take a close look at the 6L6GC and EL34 power tubes.
+Let’s explore their differences, to see which one is right for you.

 What Are The Differences Between 6L6 vs EL34?